A lifejacket lays left behind on a beach.

 • Explosions on vessels

 While a boating accident can occur at any time, the majority of these accidents are the result of driver error or boating under the influence of alcohol or drugs.
-In fact, 85% of all fatalities on boats and ships occur simply because the operators were inexperienced and had not completed a boating safety education course.
+Eighty-five percent of all fatalities on boats and ships occur simply because the operators were inexperienced and had not completed a boating safety education course.
 Negligent vessel operators may drive recklessly, operate at unsafe speeds, or lack the experience to navigate during poor weather conditions.
-When alcohol or drugs are thrown into the mix, the results can be deadly.
+When alcohol or drugs are thrown into the mix, the result can be deadly.

 The Shipowner’s Limitation of Liability Act

-For shipowners to claim this protection, their vessel must have been in US waters at the time of the accident.
+For shipowners to claim the protection, their vessel must have been in US waters at the time of the accident.
 Furthermore, the vessel owner or charterer must prove that they had no way of knowing that the circumstances that caused the accident would occur.
-In other words, if an unsafe condition onboard were caused by a negligent action, the vessel owner would be protected under the Limitation of Liability Act only if they can prove that they had no knowledge or privity of the condition.
+In other words, if an unsafe condition onboard was caused by negligent action, the vessel owner would be protected under the Limitation of Liability Act only if they can prove that they had no knowledge or privity to the condition.

 However, the Shipowner’s Limitation of Liability Act does not define the full limit for injuries and deaths aboard certain seafaring vessels.
-If the post-wreck value of the vessel is not sufficient to cover the costs of all personal injuries and wrongful deaths aboard the vessel, the calculation is modified to $420 times the tonnage of a vessel.
+If the post-wreck value of the vessel is not sufficient to cover the cost of all personal injuries and wrongful deaths aboard the vessel, the calculation is modified to 420 times the tonnage of the vessel.
 For example, if the ship has a gross tonnage of 30,000, the limitation of liability would increase to $12.6 million.

 This law does not apply to certain seafaring vessels, such as: